The 9 Best Ways to Test Blood Sugar Levels

 Since C-peptide is produced at the same rate as insulin, it is useful as a marker of insulin production.
 Additionally, this test may even be a better way to measure insulin levels because C-peptide tends to stay in the body longer than insulin

-In particular, C-peptide testing can be used to help evaluate the production of insulin made by the body (endogenous) and to help differentiate it from insulin taken in as diabetic medication (exogenous) which not generate C-peptide.
+In particular, C-peptide testing can be used to help evaluate the production of insulin made by the body (endogenous) and to help differentiate it from insulin taken in as diabetic medication (exogenous) which does not generate C-peptide.

 Adult Range: 8:00 a.m. fasting: 0.4 to 2.1 ng/ml